erik-wramner/HttpClient/README.md

 Need a simple HTTP client that can run on limited hardware and that makes it possible to measure what takes time?
 Give it a try.
 Otherwise look into something more mainstream.

+NOTE!
+Starting with 1.1, the HTTP client has rudimentary proxy support, including support for Basic and NTLM proxy authentication.
+The NTLM authentication code has been copied from https://github.com/apache/httpcomponents-client.git, the Apache HTTP client version 4.5.
+The two projects both use the same license, the code is open source and I hereby give credit to the original authors, so without being a lawyer I assume that I'm doing the right thing.
+The code is copied rather than included as I really only want one class and I want to keep this package lean without external dependencies.